The Best Lenses for APS-C Cameras in 2023

-This lens is cheap and it does show in a number of areas — the mount is plastic, there is no supplied lens hood, and construction is not top of the line.
+This lens is cheap and it does show in a number of areas — the mount is plastic, there is no supplied lens hood, and the construction is not top-of-the-line.
 But the lens hits home where it matters: image quality.

 I have begun to believe, over the past couple of years, that the days of garbage kit lenses and cheap consumer trash are behind us.
 Even the cheapest, most threadbare-constructed lenses are consistently turning in a performance that ranges from very good to shockingly good — something we will see with a few of my other recommendations too.